MetaCenterCloudPuppet/cesnet-hadoop/README.markdown

 * /etc/security/keytab/rm.service.keytab (on resource manager node)
 * /etc/security/keytab/nfs.service.keytab (on nfs gateway node)

 If https is enabled, cookie domain is set automatically to lowercased *realm*.
-This may be overrided by *http.authentication.cookie.domain* in *properties*.
+This may be overridden by *http.authentication.cookie.domain* in *properties*.

 #####`slaves`